 How to Choose an Outdoor Foam

-We get lots of questions from customers asking what is the perfect foam for their outdoor application that will last for years in the sun, rain, saltwater and more.
+Lots of customers ask us what the perfect foam is for their outdoor application that will last for years in the sun, rain, saltwater and more.
 The truth is, there is no perfect foam.
 Every foam type has its pros and cons.
-The best you can do is choose a foam that meets most of your criteria with the understanding that the foam might need to be replaced after several years (depending on your choice of cushion fabric, your climate, and whether you cover your cushions or bring them out of the elements).
-We're going to discuss the qualities of each of our outdoor foams to help you make an informed decision for your cushion or seating project.
+The best you can do is choose a foam that meets most of your criteria with the understanding that it might need to be replaced after several years (depending on your choice of cushion fabric, your climate, and whether you cover your cushions or bring them out of the elements).
+We're going to discuss the qualities of each of our Sailrite® CushionRite™ outdoor foams to help you make an informed decision for your cushion or seating project.

 Need foam for cockpit cushions?
 Keep reading to learn which types of foam we recommend for various outdoor cushion projects.